kubeshop/tracetest/docs/docs/analyzer/rules/prefer-dns.md

 This rule has the following options:

-- `"error"` requires dns over IP addresses
+- `"error"` requires DNS over IP addresses
-- `"disabled"` disables the dns over IP addresses verification
+- `"disabled"` disables the DNS over IP addresses verification
-- `"warning"` verifies dns over IP addresses but does not impact the analyzer score
+- `"warning"` verifies DNS over IP addresses but does not impact the analyzer score

 ## When Not To Use It